Starting Dahlias From Seed

 These are dahlias from seed that I am evaluating.

 It is so much fun growing dahlias from seed since you do not know what type of bloom you will have as they usually are different from their parent plant.
 It makes it very interesting each day to go into your dahlia garden to see what is blooming!
-In the fall, let your dahlias bloom and do not deadhead so that the bees can pollinate some blooms.
+In the fall, let some of your dahlias bloom and do not deadhead so that the bees can pollinate some blooms.
 It takes 4 to 6 weeks for the seed pod to close and become very firm with seeds.
 If you are not able to save dahlia seeds from your own dahlia garden, I do have dahlia seeds for sale usually in December; however, they are limited.
 I usually save seeds for my own breeding purposes.
-If you can try to save some dahlia seeds from your garden.
+If you can, try to save some dahlia seeds from your garden.
+Good luck with your seeds!

 Back to blog